 The City's code enforcement services provider indicated that the City opened 88 cases in 2019 and 123 cases in 2020, the majority of which related to commercial properties (87.5 percent in 2019 and 86.9 percent in 2020).
-Laguna Woods is a generally well-maintained community.
-Most of the City's housing stock is located within actively managed communities with boards or associations that ensure adequate maintenance.
+The City's code enforcement services provider conducted a windshield survey in early October 2021 of all residential units within Laguna Woods to identify housing units with visible signs of damage or disrepair (e.g., deteriorated roofs, stucco damage, and broken or deteriorated windows) in an effort to estimate the number of housing units that are in need of rehabilitation and replacement.
+The windshield survey identified only five locations with minor maintenance issues, including minor wood rot, minor water damage on an exterior wall, and a crack at the top of a window.
+Given the small number of code enforcement cases and limited extent of the issues identified in the windshield survey, it is reasonable to conclude that Laguna Woods is a generally well-maintained community.
+Most of the City's housing stock is located within actively managed communities with boards or associations and on-site property management that ensure adequate maintenance.
 Consequently, there are few violations or complaints related to residential properties that require City intervention.

-Due to the City's relative lack of substandard housing and health and safety code violations, the City does not require any specialized code enforcement programs (e.g., occupancy inspection, rental inspection, or neighborhood enhancement).
+Due to the City's Laguna Woods' relative lack of substandard housing and health and safety code violations, the City does not require any specialized code enforcement programs (e.g., occupancy inspection, rental inspection, or neighborhood enhancement).
+Nevertheless, the Housing Element includes a program for the City to formalize a proactive code enforcement program that focuses on housing-related rehabilitation needs, results in repairs, and seeks to mitigate potential cost, displacement, and relocation impacts on residents.
+As the name suggests, this effort is meant to be proactive to help promote the good condition and upkeep of Laguna Woods' housing stock.